 Basically, in the Japanese version they go something like, “Geh!” which is more of a sound effect word than an actual word.
 It can actually signify a few different things in different contexts; in this particular situation it’s onomatopoeia that indicates vomiting or choking/gagging.
 My personal take is that it’s signifying coughing up blood rather than actual food or whatever, but it’s pretty much up to interpretation.

 So “Barf!” actually makes some sense, although it’s not really onomatopoeia in English, so I’d probably have gone with something like, “Argh!” or “Blergh!” or something like that myself.
-But “Barf!” is one of those localization gems that will always have a special place in fans’ hearts, so maybe it’s better to leave it as-is 😛 I wonder if they changed it in re-releases or remakes…
+But “Barf!” is one of those localization gems that will always have a special place in fans’ hearts, so maybe it’s better to leave it as-is.
+Speaking of which, it looks like “Barf!” was kept as-is for the GBA remake.

-So there you go!
-Now you know the truth behind barf!
+So there you go – now you know the truth behind the barf!